-- 1. When a student or organization represents a threat of harm to self or others - 2.
-When a student or organization is facing allegations of criminal activity or serious University judicial action
+- 1. When a student or organization represents a threat of harm to self or others, - 2.
+When a student or organization is facing allegations of criminal activity or serious University judicial action,

-- 3. To preserve the integrity of an investigation - 4.
-To preserve the Saint Leo University property and/or to prevent disruption of, or interference with, the normal operations of Saint Leo University
+- 3. To preserve the integrity of an investigation, - 4.
+To preserve the Saint Leo University property and/or to prevent disruption of, or interference with, the normal operations of Saint Leo University.

 At the time that the remedial action is issued, a student will receive a remedial action letter/e-mail stating the details and terms of the action.
 The remedial action may be reviewed, amended, or revoked at any time during the conduct process based on the discretion of the Conduct Officer.
-Remedial actions may be appealed to the Associate Vice President for Student Affairs or designee utilizing the Remedial Action Appeal form as outlined in the remedial action letter.
+Remedial actions may be appealed utilizing the Remedial Action Appeal form as outlined in the remedial action letter.